 The Board of Directors is the admissions authority and has responsibility for admissions to this school.
-The Board of Directors has set its admission number at 30 pupils to be admitted to the Reception class in the school year which begins in September 2023.
+The Board of Directors has set its admission number at 180 pupils to be admitted to Year 7 in the school year which begins in September 2023.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Board of Directors will give priority to children living closest to the school determined by the shortest distance (see Note 5).
+If there is oversubscription within a category, the Board of Directors will give priority firstly to children who will have a brother or sister (see Note 4 below) attending Bishop Ullathorne Catholic School at the time of admission and then secondly to children living closest to the school determined by the shortest distance (see Note 6 below).